PravinSelva5/Front_End_Masters/Beginner_Track/Intro_to_Web_Dev/Complete Intro to Web Development Front End Master.md

 ## Effective Patterns for Writing CSS

 - If you do use the cascading function, make sure the rules are on the same file right after each other.
 So it's easier to read.

+- The HTML <section> element represents a standalone section — which doesn't have a more specific semantic element to represent it — contained within an HTML document.
+Typically, but not always, sections have a heading.

+- section and div are essentially the same thing but section has more meaning (documentation wise)